A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

-Taylor~and~Bach proved a comparable convergence bound for SGD~\cite[Theorem 5]{taylor2021stochastic}, applying the Lyapunov performance estimation approach under similar assumptions (bounded variance, smoothness of $f$).
-Tough, we cannot conclude about convergence of SGD in the worst-case without further assumptions.
-Optimization methods have been developed to ensure the global convergence of SGD to the optimum, among them averaging~\cite{ruppert1988} and diminishing step sizes.
+Such an inequality does not allows to conclude about convergence of the SDE~\eqref{sme_general} without further assumptions. \smallbreak In discrete-time, Taylor~and~Bach proved a comparable convergence bound for SGD~\cite[Theorem 5]{taylor2021stochastic}, applying the Lyapunov performance estimation approach under similar assumptions (bounded variance, smoothness of $f$).
+Optimization methods and alternative techniques have been developed to ensure the global convergence of SGD to the optimum, among them averaging~\cite{ruppert1988} and diminishing step sizes.